VariateHQ/variate-docs/engine/readme.md

 - It will allow you to track events to Variate or any custom analytics solution of your choice

 Check out our [React](/react) and [Vue.js](/vue) documentation pages to learn how to use the Engine methods from your components.

+You can also learn more about our engine by checking the [reference documentation on GitHub](https://variateapp.github.io/variate-engine/)